WE BREAK GENES TO SOLVE RARE DISEASES.

 Functional genomics is the science of uncovering how genes actually work in living systems, not just which genes are present, but how they control cellular behaviors and shape development.
 By integrating genome engineering, multi-omics, imaging, and computational analysis, we uncover how gene networks build the heart, lungs, and brain, and how their disruption leads to birth defects and disease- placing functional genomics at the very center of precision medicine as the bridge between genetic information and truly personalized diagnosis, prognosis, and therapy.

-Functional genomics is at the leading edge of biomedical science because it combines big data with with deep mechanistic understanding.
+Functional genomics is at the leading edge of biomedical science because it combines big data with deep mechanistic understanding.
 As a trainee, you will:

-• Learn state-of-the-art methods like CRISPR screening, single-cell omics, and precision disease modeling.
+Learn state-of-the-art methods like CRISPR screening, single-cell omics, and precision disease modeling.

-• Gain skills that span cell and developmental biology, human genetics, and systems biology.
+Gain skills that span cell and developmental biology, human genetics, and systems biology.

-• Work on high-impact problems that bridge bench science with real-world medicine.
+Work on high-impact problems that bridge bench science with real-world medicine.

-• Be part of a collaborative and interdisciplinary team working to redefine how we study, diagnose, and ultimately treat complex human disease.
+Be part of a collaborative and interdisciplinary team working to redefine how we study, diagnose, and ultimately treat complex human disease.

 PROJECTS

-Microtubules play a central role in nearly every cellular process, from cell division and structural organization to intracellular transport and signaling.
-Our lab focuses on two specialized, microtubule-based structures: centrioles and cilia.
-Centrioles are essential for centrosome assembly, organizing cytoskeleton and mitotic spindles, ensuring accurate cell division and polarity.
+Centrioles are essential for centrosome assembly, organizing the cytoskeleton and mitotic spindles, ensuring accurate cell division and polarity.
 Cilia, on the other hand, are dynamic, antenna-like projections that are vital for both cellular signaling and motility across tissues.
 Disruption of either centrioles or cilia can have broad consequences, leading to a range of syndromic disorders, including congenital heart defects (CHD), primary ciliary dyskinesia (PCD), and neurodevelopmental diseases such as microcephaly and autism.
-By studying these organelles and the gene regulatory networks essential for their formation and function, we aim to uncover the molecular logic that connects cell biology to human health and disease.

 RESOURCES